-- The local Temple Solel holds some of its services down on the beach.
+- The local Temple Solel holds some of its services down on the Beach.

-- Volleyball tournaments and held here year round.
+- Volleyball tournaments and held here year-round.

-Fun Fact- In the 1900s, there was a bathhouse, playground, a boardwalk, and a dance hall situated here at this beach.
+Fun Fact- In the early 1900s, there was a bathhouse, playground, a boardwalk, and a dance hall situated here at this beach.
 Moonlight Beach got its name around this same time, because people would come out here at midnight when the moon was bright and have picnics.

 D Street Beach

-This southern portal has a large wooden staircase with an observation area that connects you down to the beach.
-At the bottom, there is one lifeguard tower and shower and a short walk to a restroom at Moonlight.
+This southern portal has a large wooden staircase with an observation area that connects you to the Beach.
+At the bottom is one lifeguard tower, shower, and a short walk to a restroom at Moonlight.

 Swami’s State Beach

-This park has about 25 parking spaces, a large grass lawn, picnic tables and a restroom.
+This park has about 25 parking spaces, a large grass lawn, picnic tables, and a restroom.
 A large wooden staircase will take you down to this isolated beach oasis.

 Fishing onshore with hook and line is permitted, but no scoop nets are allowed.
-You may also spearfish here but only for pelagic recreational finfish (Pacific bonito and white sea bass), sorry no halibut.
-For more fishing information go here.
+You may also spearfish here, but only for pelagic recreational finfish (Pacific bonito and white sea bass); sorry, no halibut.

 San Elijo State Beach

-The San Elijo State Beach entrance is on the southbound lanes of the 101 near the intersection of Chesterfield Drive.
+The San Elijo State Beach entrance is on the southbound lanes of 101 near the intersection of Chesterfield Drive.